Advanced Content

 Pricing Model

 The most important pricing question: do you pay when the service finds nothing?
-Credit-based models that only charge for results are more cost-effective, especially when enriching lists with varied data quality.
+Credit-based models that only charge for results are more cost-effective, especially on lists with varied data quality.
+Watch for per-record pricing where you pay regardless of whether anything was found — your costs become unpredictable.

 Compliance